The Stitch is Right Blanket Game 2.0 is the latest version of our first Stitch is Right Game back a few years ago.

 How to Begin Game

-Choose the size of the blanket you wish to make to know the starting chain count.
+Choose the project size you wish to make.

-- Spin the wheel to determine your colour.
+- Roll the dice to determine the first colour.

 - Start your blanket with the beginning row and then proceed into the stitch assignment to complete.
 Fasten off.